Oil and gas industry fundamentals - Intensive - November 2019

 - Book now

-This 3-day course is a leading course presented by an industry expert and practitioner.
+This intensive 3-day course is a leading course presented by an industry expert and practitioner.
 Delegates will cover the key sectors of the oil and gas industry from exploration through to fuel retailing.
 They will learn about the industry value chain covering conventional and unconventional resources, drilling and production processes and facilities, economic fiscal and risk issues, transportation, refining, liquefied natural gas, gas to power, gas-to- liquids, petrochemicals, wholesale product markets, contracts, physical and paper trading, retailing, distribution logistics, emerging markets technologies, competition with alternative energies, environmental, safety and secu

 About this training course:

 This course comprehensively covers the oil and gas supply chains from exploration through to fuel retailing.
 It addresses conventional and unconventional reserves and resources, drilling and production processes and facilities, economic fiscal and risk issues, transportation, refining, gas to power, wholesale product markets, contracts, physical and paper trading, retailing, distribution logistics, emerging markets technologies, competition with alternative energies, environmental, safety and security issues.
 This provides understanding and insight to the processes, drivers, threats and opportunities associated with the core industry activities.